-Each class has the following elements in the schedule of its day: Free-choice time, clean-up, group time, snack, outdoor time, and dismissal.
+Each class has the following elements in the schedule of its day: Learning centers, free-choice time, clean-up, group time, snack, outdoor time, and dismissal.
 The order of the schedule differs for each class and changes with the weather.
 Children participate in either weekly or bi-weekly music, gym, and animal- or nature-related programs.
 We also hike on the trails, visit Natureplace and the Animal Hall, and use the auditorium on rainy days.

 The children follow a flexible daily schedule that meets and enhances the individual needs of the diverse population served by our program.
 The schedule of the day is created to include active and quiet play and individual and small group activities.
 During the day the teachers create routines, set up centers, plan activities, and take advantage of teachable moments to promote problem solving, self-reliance, self-esteem, language learning experiences, expression of each child’s own ideas and feelings, health education awareness, and fine and large motor skills.

 Children in the full-time 12-Month Program may begin arriving at 8:00 am.